 Hydro jetting is a process that technologically advanced plumbing contractors use to efficiently and effectively remove clogs from plumbing systems.
 The process incorporates the use of a high-pressured water source in order to thoroughly clean all of the interior surfaces of plumbing pipes.
 The approach removes scale that builds up within the pipes over time, and also eliminates grease and other debris that tends to cling to the pipe walls.
 Hydro jetting is a form of pipe cleaning the clears the pipes in a far more comprehensive manner.
-This holds especially true when compared with other methods such as rodding, where the plumber uses a tool in order to punch a hole through the buildup.
+This holds especially true when compared with other methods such as rodding, where the plumber uses a tool in order to merely punch a small hole through the buildup.

-The first step in the hydro jetting process is to locate the cleanout, which is an area of the plumbing system that allows a professional plumber to gain access to the pipes.
+The first step in the hydro jetting process is to locate the clean out, which is an area of the plumbing system that allows a professional plumber to gain access to the pipes.
 Next, the technician will insert a hose that is connected to a tank of water.
 The hose is able to handle high-pressured water that is blown into the pipes.
 A high-tech machine pressurizes the water from the storage tank.
-The plumbing contractor must have the experience and expertise to know exactly how much water pressure to use for each and every individual application as it varies for different situations, and pipe conditions.
+The plumbing contractor must have the experience and expertise to know exactly how much water pressure to use for each and every individual application, as it varies for different situations and pipe conditions.

-In the case of hydro jetting it actually works in reverse or from the bottom up.
+In the case of hydro jetting, it actually works in reverse or from the bottom up.
 The tool is inserted into the downstream portion of the plumbing system.
 It moves its way upstream, working its way up through the system as opposed to down and out of the system.
-As the pressurized water hits the pipes gravity moves the debris down the system.
+As the pressurized water hits the pipes, gravity moves the debris down the system.
 That way the debris moves safely out of the pipes where it is delivered to the sewer main or septic tank.
 Hydro jetting solves a variety of plumbing issues.

 The process removes the debris that collects in the plumbing pipes such as grease, hair, and soap residue to name a few.
 Hydro jetting also removes clogs caused by the infiltration of tree roots that invade underground pipes through the connection joints and or minute cracks.
 It also removes scale buildup as mentioned above.
 Generally speaking, hydro jetting is a safe and useful way to remove all of the blockages that end up causing clogging in the plumbing system.

 That being said, it can actually cause further damage if an inexperienced technician is in charge of the process.
 For example, it takes an expert to properly hydro jet a sewer line that has significant tree root infestation.
 If too little water pressure is used it will not clear the roots.
-On the other hand if too much water pressure is used it will break the sewer pipes leading to a costly repair.
+On the other hand, if too much water pressure is used it will break the sewer pipes, leading to a costly repair.
 That is why it is so critically important to only work with a plumbing contractor that has a great deal of experience.